-Hari Raya Haji, also known as the Festival of Sacrifice, is a Muslim celebration which commemorates Ibrahim’s willingness to be obedient to Allah and to sacrifice his own son, Ishmael.
+Hari Raya Haji, also known as the Festival of Sacrifice, is a Muslim celebration that commemorates Ibrahim’s willingness to be obedient to Allah and to sacrifice his son, Ishmael.

 Hari Raya Haji Meaning, 2023 Dates & Sultan Mosque, Singapore